Save the Children

 Ties to the Philanthropic Sector

-Eglantyne Jebb believed that all people were responsible for taking action for the common good.
+Jebb was driven not by a sentimental concern for individual children, but by a passionate, undiscriminating, humanitarianism that many had lost sight of at the end of the war (Mulley 2012).
+She believed that all people were responsible for taking action for the common good.
 She advocated for all people coming together to help children.
 She said in 1928, "Mankind as a whole is responsible for the world as a whole, and the people of every race should unite to get rid of such evils as child slavery, premature marriage, child labor and neglect and starvation of children."

 Eglantyne Jebb was not only the founder of Save the Children, she was also the author of the Declaration of the Rights of the Child (1923).
 These declarations were adopted by the League of Nations in 1924 and became widely known by nations around the world.
 Variations of this document have been written and adopted.
 The most recent version became international law in 1990 and is the basis for the work of Save the Children.

-Recognized for its commitment to accountability, innovation and collaboration, Save the Children works in the heart of communities, where it helps children and families help themselves.
-It works with other organizations, governments, non-profits and a variety of local partners while maintaining independence free of political agenda or religious orientation.
+Recognized for its commitment to their values like accountability and innovation, Save the Children works in the heart of communities, where it helps children and families help themselves.
+It works with other organizations, governments, non-profits, and a variety of local partners while maintaining its independence, free of political agendas or religious orientations.

 Key Related Ideas